maplight/votersedge-voting-info/_documentation/WELCOME.md

+@TODO -- update this and finalize it... this is a DRAFT!!!

 **Greetings Voting information content writers!**

 We are so happy that you are writing or translating content for the Voting Information section of Voter's Edge for your state and region or county.